subjektify/website/docs/reference/subjekt/idl.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Subjekt Grammar
+# Subjekt IDL

-Subjekt models are defined using either the Subjekt interface definition language (IDL) or the JSON abstract syntax tree (AST).
-This document defines the syntax and [**ABNF grammar**](https://tools.ietf.org/html/rfc5234.html) for defining models using the Subjekt IDL.
+Subjekt models are defined using either the Subjekt interface definition language (IDL) or the [JSON abstract syntax tree](./ast) (AST).
+This document defines the syntax and [**ABNF**](https://tools.ietf.org/html/rfc5234.html) grammar for defining models using the Subjekt IDL.

 ## IDL Overview